Large-Scale Velocity Dispersion and the Cosmic Web: Results

 \subsection{Correlation with the gravitational tidal field}

 The Zel'dovich approximation (cf. \autoref{sec:theory}) predicts that anisotropic collapse is dictated by the large-scale tidal field tensor

 where $\phi$ is the gravitational potential.
-Since the large scale gravitational potential is constant at linear order, the large-scale tidal field remains correlated with the collapse evolution of the cosmic web.
+Since the large-scale gravitational potential is constant at linear order, the large-scale tidal field remains correlated with the collapse evolution of the cosmic web.
 This fact has been used previously to classify the cosmic volume into the void-wall-filament-node morphology \citep{Hahn2007}.
-Since in the ZA the particle velocities before shell-crossing obey $\mathbf{v}\propto\boldsymbol{\nabla}\phi$ a similar argument implies that before shell crossing (or smoothed on large scales), the velocity divergence tensor of the mean velocity field also reflects these cosmic web environments (used in the ``V''-web classification of \citealt{Hoffman2012}).
+Since in the ZA the particle velocities before shell-crossing obey $\mathbf{v}\propto\boldsymbol{\nabla}\phi$ (this relation can be extended to the early non-linear regime, see e.g. \citet{Chodorowski2002, Ciecielg2003}, but the corrections remain small if the velocity field is filtered on sufficiently large-scales), a similar argument implies that before shell-crossing (or smoothed on large-scales), the velocity divergence tensor of the mean velocity field also reflects these cosmic web environments (used in the V-web classification of \citealt{Hoffman2012}).
 After shell-crossing, this inflow pattern gives rise to the anisotropic dispersion that we discuss and quantify in this paper.

 We thus want to ask next whether we can recover this expected correlation between the two tensor fields: the tidal field as the dynamic origin of anisotropic collapse, and the large-scale velocity dispersion tensor as the result and signature of anisotropic collapse.